 On the surface, it would seem rewarding your best-performing channel partners with incentives, and neglecting opportunities from level 2 or 3 partners makes sense.

 - child #1 behaving quietly in the back seat; or,

 - child #2 throwing a peanut butter and jelly sandwich outside his window?

 You’re most likely getting a mint chocolate chip for child #1; with the intent, this will inspire child #2 to start behaving.

 But this philosophy doesn’t work with your channel network.
 Opportunities should be balanced in both eligibility and reward.
 After all, your top-tier performers don’t really need to be motivated any more than they already are.
 It’s your middle to lower channel partners that need the extra boost.

 Solution #2: Equally Distributed Incentives

 What are your objectives: Maintain consistent growth in revenue?
-Enter new marketplaces?
+Increase partner commitment?
+Enter the new marketplaces?
 Corner a segment of the market?
 Develop long-lasting partnerships with diverse businesses?
 Move more units of a specific product?
 Identify your end-customers?